DaTitanium/Pomie-Open-Membership-Undepresso/readme.md

 ### 6. Select the folder extracted from the zip file.
 (This folder should contain the manifest.json file if you check through file explorer)

 ### 7. Enjoy pomu's cuteness without being distracted by empty boxes!

+## Additional info
+- This extension should run automatically in videos of pomu's channel and not do anything in other videos
+- Might need to refresh the video page after installing the extension
+- I think videos played from autoplay is broken, just refresh again if this happens